goldarte/pokemon-game/README.md

-# Pokemon Game from ZarMarathon
+# Pokemon Game from ZarMarathon.

 Simple card game written on React.